 “The School District’s investigation was finished in the spring.
 They kept telling people, ‘we have to wait for the D.A,’ but they knew before now that the D.A. wasn’t going to proceed,” said Schwartz.

 A source close to the investigation disagrees.
 The fact that the District Attorney has decided not to bring criminal charges against the teachers wouldn’t necessarily affect the District’s investigation into misdemeanor offenses such as improper coaching.
+You can also hire arson defense attorney, if you need help with criminal cases.

 To Schwartz, the delay in bringing administrative charges against the teachers may be telling.
 He speculates that there are divisions among board members, and that a majority may not be in agreement with lodging official charges.
 “They’re going to have a hard time proving any of these charges,” he added.